 RTBI makes BI give faster results.
 It monitors the changes in data taking place from various sources.
 These sources can be data of accounts, market, production units, etc. RTBI changes its data at small time intervals like seconds, minutes, hours, etc.

 3. Operational Business Intelligence (OBI)

-OBI is used for viewing and checking the business operations.
-It gives real time data to make plans for increasing the quality of business operations.
-OBI functions at front side of the business.
+OBI is used for viewing and checking business operations.
+It gives real-time data to make plans for increasing the quality of business operations.
+OBI functions on the front side of the business.
 For example, the way of advertising the business.